ondfisk/ondfisk.github.io/blog/_posts/2025-03-17-a-simplified-azure-landing-zones-alternative.markdown

 ## What about the corporate network?

 Cloud applications should *never* be connected to the on-premises network on the network layer.
-Doing so adds an unnecessary  dependency and makes things way to hard.
-That said some legacy applications will move to the cloud eventually.
-To support this [Virtual WAN](https://azure.microsoft.com/en-us/products/virtual-wan/) and [ExpressRoute](https://azure.microsoft.com/en-us/products/expressroute/) can be deployed.
-This network setup is equal parts expensive and complex while completely tied into your organisation's existing network setup.
+Doing so adds an unnecessary dependency and makes things less secure.
+Even for lift and shift of legacy applications where a connection to the on-premises network seems like the only option there are often more secure alternatives like [Microsoft Entra Domain Services](https://azure.microsoft.com/en-us/products/microsoft-entra-ds/).
+If all else fails and you must connect on-premises with IPv4 this will be equal parts expensive and complex while relying on your organisation's existing network setup.
 Because of this we do not want to or mandate a *reference architecture*.
 This must be done bespoke every time.

-However, we still recommend to *not* connect the corporate network at all and rely on *Azure Relay* and *Azure Service Bus* instead.
+Once again, we still recommend to *not* connect the corporate network at all and rely on *Azure Relay* and *Azure Service Bus* instead.

 ## Conclusion